probirroy/ostad_crafty_bay/README.md

 ## Project Directory Structure:

-The CraftyBay directory structure is organized as follows:
+The Ostad_Crafty_Bay directory structure is organized as follows:

 ```